Best and worst from Michigan's loss to Washington

 Michigan junior running back Donovan Edwards has a knack for breaking off long touchdown runs in big games, and he did it again Saturday night.
 Edwards dashed 39 yards for a score to get Michigan within seven points (14-7) in the second quarter, which gave the team life after a disastrous start.

 Edwards, of course, is one of the main reasons why Washington couldn’t capture the national championship this past January.
-He had 2 40-plus yard touchdown runs in the 34-13 triumph in Houston.
+He had 2 40-plus-yard touchdown runs in the 34-13 triumph in Houston.
 Washington fans must’ve had flashbacks Saturday.

 Best passing play of the season

-Without the same talent level, of course, Michigan’s offense look and felt similar to last season’s outfit once Tuttle came in.
+Without the same talent level, of course, Michigan’s offense looked and felt similar to last season’s outfit once Tuttle came in.
 The Wolverines had more of a downfield passing threat and were clicking much better in all areas early on after the switch.

 Tuttle made a play similar to many that former Michigan quarterback J.J.
 McCarthy made, too, on his 8-yard touchdown pass to junior tight end Colston Loveland.